The Legend of the Albino Donkey

 Mokes appear willing, but are easily bristled.
 They pack a stiff kick.
 Be sure to follow at a distance.

-Rustlers, dudes and busters swear that a young Montezuma himself, who became the ninth Aztec emperor, once saddled such an ass.
-Children muse that albino donkeys are fluffed from the chalky lining of clouds, lowered gently to a forgiving desert and obscured in the ever-shifting shadows cast by a watchful sun.
+Rustlers, dudes, and busters swear that the ninth Aztec emperor Montezuma once saddled such an ass.
+Children muse that albino donkeys are fluffed from the chalky lining of clouds, lowered gently to a forgiving desert, and obscured in the ever-shifting shadows cast by a watchful sun.